blazerzero/duo-help/Interface-Guide.md

 # Interface Guide

 ## **How to Give or Change Feedback**
-To mark a cell as noisy/erroneous, click on the cell.
+To mark a cell as a violation, click on the cell.
 The cell will be highlighted yellow.
 If you decide at any point this cell is not an error, you can simply click on it again to unmark it, and it will be unhighlighted.

 ---